jspeckman/gavin-dpv/README.md

 Each subsystem has a daemon that returns data from the relevent sensors.
 Data is collected by the data hub daemon, which also handles logging.

+In addition there are two user interface daemons
+ - Push Buttons / Display
+ - Web Interface

+There is also a menu driven cli for configuring the software